Rear garden transformation – Hersham, Walton-on-Thames

 Construction details

 Following clearance and stump grinding, the lawn area was rotavated and levelled with imported topsoil where required before new turf was laid.
-The York stone terrace was built on a properly compacted sub-base to ensure stability on the underlying clay soil.
-The bespoke timber pergola was constructed in black-treated pine, with substantial posts set on concrete foundations and a proportionate roof structure sized to the terrace below.
-Raised vegetable beds were constructed from timber sleepers and filled with blended topsoil and compost for immediate productivity.
-Mixed native hedging replaced the failed fencing, providing screening and ecological value in equal measure.
+The York stone terrace was built on a properly compacted sub-base for a stable, lasting finish, raised vegetable beds were constructed from timber sleepers in the sunniest position, and failed fencing was replaced with mixed native hedging.
+As APL- and TrustMark-accredited landscapers, the groundwork matched the finish.

 Results